stryan/materia/README.md

 ## With Podman

-For obvious reasons, materia can only be run using `podman` as your container engine.
+For obvious reasons, materia should only be run using `podman` as your container engine.

 By default it is assumed you are running using root.
 If not, you'll need to update the bind mounts to their appropriate locations; see the [manual](./docs/index.md) for more details.
 By default materia uses XDG_DIR settings.
 ```